SatishGandamuni/PythonTest/Readme.md

 # Validate CRUD operations on Azure Databricks Workspace using Python
 ## Introduction

 This validation involves performing CRUD operations on Azure Databricks Workspace using Python.
-Some of the things
+Some of the pre-requisites for testing this validations:

 1. Install python 3.7 or above from [Python code](https://www.python.org/downloads/)
 2. Install visual studio code or any preferred IDE